dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 For the [*language versioning*](feature-specification.md) feature, we have proposed extending the format by adding fragments to the URI references and an entry with the empty string as key.
 This is a breaking change (the empty key was not previously accepted) and even more breaking for tools which assume the values are plain paths.

 Instead of breaking the existing file users, we will instead introduce a *new* file containing the information that we intended to store in the `.packages` file.
-This fill will use a structured format which allows extending it with further information in the future.
+This file will use a structured format which allows extending it with further information in the future.
 We will still generate the `.packages` file for now, allowing users of the file to continue working until they can migrate to using the new file.

 ## New File